SENSE-MAKING

 MIT Sloan Management Review, (FALL 2020)

-The Leading through Chaos Quiz
+What is Your LEADERSHIP Superpower: The Leading Through Chaos Quiz